TzaraDuchamp/deepracer-local/README.md

 ## No Video stream, Web stream, and Kinesis stream

-I am not providing a streams for this trainer, using non GUI.
+I am not providing streams for this trainer, using non GUI.
 What will be running is a tmux log, where you can see how the robot performs.

 ## Getting help